 What the study involves:

-The length of the study is 16 weeks with check-ups at 4, 8, 12, and 16 weeks.
-The length of the visits will depend on how old your child is.
-Visits can range from 1 ½ hours to 3 hours.
+The length of the study is 16 weeks with check-ups at 4, 8, 12, and 16 weeks after the initial visit.
+Each visit will take approximately 1 hour.
 At the end of your first study visit, your child will be randomized (like the toss of a coin) to either computer game or patching.
-Your child will be asked to play a computer game on an iPad for 1 hour a day, 7 days a week for 16 weeks OR your child will be asked to wear a patch 2 hours per day, 7 days per week for 16 weeks.
+Your child will either be asked to play a computer game on an iPad for 1 hour a day, 7 days a week for 16 weeks OR your child will be asked to wear a patch 2 hours per day, 7 days per week for 16 weeks.
 At each visit, your child will:

 - Have his/her vision checked.